simonbraeuer/truttijagd/trutti-hunt/README.md

 The game is configured to be deployed to GitHub Pages.
 The build output goes to the `docs/` folder which can be used as the source for GitHub Pages.

-## Audio Note

-Due to copyright restrictions, you'll need to add your own "Freed from Desire" music file at:
-`public/assets/audio/freed-from-desire.mp3`

 The game will work without it, but won't have background music.